kaleonearth/openLinks/README.md

 </pre>

 **Usage:**
 - Ensure we have a properly formatted *credentials.json* file in the root directory.
-It can be created [here](https://console.cloud.google.com/iam-admin/serviceaccounts?) in your Google console we will need to create a *Service Account* and *Service Account Key*, which will be linked to a project.
+In your Google console we will need to create a *Service Account* and *Service Account Key*, which will be linked to a project.
 This will give us the *credentials.json* file we need.
+- **Steps:** ## TODO: Give instructions on how to create service account and key (projectt too??)
+    - It can be created [here](https://console.cloud.google.com/iam-admin/serviceaccounts)
+    - Click *Manage Service Accounts*
+    - Click *Create Service Account*
+    - Give the Service Account a relevant name, a Service Account ID if not satisfied with the one that's generated, and Service Account Description.
+    - Click *Create and Continue*
+    - Select the role of *Editor*.
+    - Click *Continue*.
+    - Click *Done*.
 - Once created, formatting should look like:
 <pre>
 <code>